syncfusion-content/blazor-docs/blazor/common/localization.md

 documentation: ug
 ---

-# Localization of Syncfusion Blazor Components
+# Localization of Blazor Components

 Localization is the process of translating the application resources into different language for the specific cultures.
 You can localize the Syncfusion Blazor components by adding a resource file for each language.

+## Localization of Syncfusion Blazor Components

+Syncfusion Blazor components can be localized based on culture following below two steps,

-## Adding culture based resx files
+### Adding culture based resx files

 Syncfusion components can be localized using the Resource `.resx` files.
 You can find the default and culture based localization files in the below GitHub repository.